pawelprazak/linkerd/linkerd/docs/interpreter.md

-dst | _required_ | A Finagle path locating the namerd service. root | `/default` | A single-element Finagle path representing the namerd namespace. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd. tls | no tls | The namerd mesh interface does not support server TLS configuration at this time.
+dst | _required_ | A Finagle path locating the namerd service. root | `/default` | A single-element Finagle path representing the namerd namespace. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd. tls | no tls | Requests to namerd will be made using TLS if this parameter is provided.
+It must be a [namerd client TLS](#namerd-client-tls) object.

 ## File-System